 • Scoliosis (curving of the spine)

-• Joint contractures
+• Joint contractures (permanently shortened muscles and tendons)

 • Constipation or irregular bowel movements

-• Urinary incontinence (lack of bladder control)
+• Urinary incontinence (trouble with bladder control)

-• Difficulty regulating emotions
+• Difficulty regulating emotions, anxiety, or mood changes

 • Challenges with problem-solving skills